Autumn leaves can be difficult! …but with all of those wonderful colours, such a delight to paint.

 So that’s it, all done!
 I would like to have kept more light on the right side of the leaf but with all the working into the small veins it disappeared a little.
 We learn something from everything we paint!

-Any question please feel free to contact me via here or PM on facebook!
+Any question please feel free to contact me via here or private message me on facebook!

 Hedera hibernica – copyright Jackie Isard Botanicals 2017.
 All rights reserved.